Cacatua sulphurea citrinocristata

 Forest and grasslands

-The population of the citron-crested cockatoo has declined rapidly over the past three decades by a staggering 80%.
+The population of the citron-crested cockatoo has declined rapidly over the past three decades by a staggering 80 per cent.

 Herbivore.
 Citron-crested cockatoos eat seeds, nuts, berries and fruits.